LAST UPDATED: May 13, 2019

 Although the catalytic converter cleaner isn’t all that expensive, you’ll still want to make use of a great deal.
 This is where multipack options come in.
 They’re especially useful as you’ll need catalytic converter cleaner as a regular part of your car maintenance routine, saving you money in the long run.

-- Additives: Some catalytic converter cleaners on the market include additional detergent additives that you don’t need in an effort to sell at a higher price point.
+- Additives: Some catalytic converter cleaners include additional detergent additives that you don’t need in an effort to sell at a higher price point.
 If you’ve got a regular gas-powered car, you don’t need anything fancy to do the job right.

 - Bottle Size: Although not the most critical consideration, it’s still an important one.
 Catalytic converter cleaner comes in a number of bottle sizes, with 16 ounces being the most common.
 Anything bigger will be a waste, as the opened bottle will start to lose potency over time.